lukasz-glen/hashless-tokens/README.md

 Several implementations of statndard tokens, ERC20, ERC721, NFT1155,
 with a special purpose - to not use `keccak256`.

+Note that this an experimental work and it is a part of research.

 ## Hashing

 Hashing operations turned out to be a problem when generating ZK proofs for a block.